Assos Kefalonia: How to Visit the Beautiful Town & Venetian Castle

 The magical little town of Assos is a must-see on your trip to Kefalonia Greece!
 We had an amazing time exploring the colorful town, Assos Beach, and the Venetian castle that sits above.
-Here’s everything you need to know about Assos Kefalonia and a few tips we wish we know before our visit.
+Here’s everything you need to know about Assos Kefalonia, the castle walk, and even helpful parking tips.

 How to Get to Assos Kefalonia